smacke/ffsubsync/README.md

    Try to align these strings by matching 0's with 0's and 1's with 1's.
 We score these alignments as (# matching digits) - (# mismatched digits).

-The resulting alignment from step 3 determines how to offset the subtitles in time so that they are properly aligned with the video.
+The best-scoring alignment from step 3 determines how to offset the subtitles in time so that they are properly synced with the video.
 Because the binary strings are fairly long (millions of digits for video longer than an hour), the naive O(n^2) strategy for scoring all alignments is unacceptable.
 Instead, we use the fact that "scoring all alignments" is a convolution operation and can be implemented